PC-Rail

 Nodes which are used to define routes (e.g. signals, yard entrances, buffer stops), or controlled duing signalling operations (e.g. points) are assigned a Lever number.
 This is defined by a value in the node.lever field.
 No value is required in this field for other node types.

-Lever numbers consist of 3 alphanumeric characters (normally numeric values only are used).
+Lever numbers consist of between 3 and 5 alphanumeric characters (normally numeric values only are used).
 Leading zeros should be used for lever numbers less than 100 (e.g. 001).
 In the visual display the lever number is shown on the relevant node label, with leading zeros omitted.

 In almost all cases, the following default conventions are sufficient: